choij23/Portfolio/part1finalproject.md

 ## Outline

 Based on my personal experience working in home health agencies, I am interested in whether the type of location - rural, suburban, urban - plays a role in patient satisfaction and rating of the home health agencies.
 I predict that since urban home health agencies have more resources and funding generally because of their location, patients are highly satisfied with the care they received.
 For suburban and rural home health agencies, patient satisfaction would be lower, respectively due to the lack of resources.
+There are many factors that would explain the differences in the satisfaction rating within home health care agencies.
+Overall, this would stress the need for focusing getting government support to eradicate those differences to provide quality health care to patients.

 ## Project Structure